 Social Media has had a huge impact on many facets of our lives.
 It’s changed the way we connect and socialize with our family and friends.
 It’s also changed the way we buy as consumers and access media.
 For businesses, there are just as many changes.
 For most businesses, social media allows them to reach a larger audience that they can connect and engage with, whether to sell something or simply share a message.
 And for a growing number of businesses, social media is their new go-to for recruiting and hiring new talent.
+Hiring a CFO can be very beneficial to a business.

 A recent study from Career Builder revealed that 52 percent of employers are now using social media in some aspect of the recruiting process.
 Moreover, a staggering 35 percent of employers admitted that they are less likely to interview someone if they cannot find them online.
 This upward trend in social recruitment (it’s up 13 percent in just two years), signifies a major change in how human resource departments and those tasked with hiring employees will operate in the future and what knowledge, skills and strategies they’ll need to succeed.